DRED: Zero-Shot Transfer in Reinforcement Learning via Data-Regularised Environment Design: CMDP specification and generation

 \subsection{Controlling level complexity}

 We provide two options to vary the complexity of the level distribution.
-The first is to change the gridworld size, which directly results in an increase in complexity.
-The second is to change the sampling probability of moss and lava nodes.
-Since the environment is partially observable, reducing the fraction of moss to navigable nodes, or increasing their entropy diminishes the usefulness of moss tiles as context cues.
+The first is to change the layout size.
+Due to partial observability this significantly increases their complexity, and makes levels from the ``Hardcore'' set depicted in \Cref{fig:zsg_hard} challenging to solve for Human players.
+The second option is to change the sampling probability of moss and lava tiles.
+Reducing the fraction of moss to navigable tiles diminishes their usefulness as context cues.
 On the other hand, increasing the density of lava tiles increases the risk associated with selecting the wrong action during play.
-Thus it is straightforward assess the agent's performance on edge-cases by defining level sets with a larger layout size, or with different moss and lava tile distributions.
+In our experiments we assess the agent's performance on edge-cases by defining level sets with a larger layout size (\Cref{fig:zsg_hard}), or with different moss and lava tile distributions (\Cref{fig:layout_edge_cases}).